GDGAracaju/rust-web-server/README.md

 We’re excited to have you on board and look forward to building this Rust web server together!
 Let’s make the most of this learning opportunity and grow as developers.

 Happy coding! 🚀

-You can copy and paste this markdown into your `README.md` file.